paulbrie/subjecto/readme.md

 ## What is it?

-Subjecto is a minimal state management library.
+Subjecto is a minimalistic state management library with no dependencies.
+Its API is inspired from RxJs' Subject.
-It is composed of a standalone observer called "subject" and of a state store composer (coming soon)

 ## API